The Tantric Practices of Shri Vidya

-These, and the myriad of symbols that surround Her. collectively identify this image as an emblem of enlightenment.
+These, and the various other symbols that surround Her, collectively identify this image as an emblem of enlightenment.
 Tripura Sundari is the enlightened mind in a symbolic form.
 In addition to the anthropomorphic symbol of the Absolute, Shakti is also depicted in the form of a yantra (sacred diagram).
 The Shri Yantra is the subtle form of Shakti, and it too is also a perfect symbol of enlightenment.

 The Spiritual Journey in Shri Vidya